• Plant Nutrition

 For soybeans, begin sampling at V3-V4 to gauge nutrient status.
 Pulling another sample at R1-R2 before a planned fungicide pass provides an opportunity to supplement nutrients ahead of pod fill, if necessary.

 The WinField® United NutriSolutions® App provides timely data to help you and your retailer understand what nutrients may be responsive or deficient and how to respond.
-Fueled by insights gathered from tissue and soil samples, the app helps you analyze the in-season health of your fields so you can adjust crop nutrition for maximum return potential on every investment and acre.
+Here’s how it works: you and your retailer submit tissue samples from your fields, we test and analyze them in our labs and the results are shown in-app, so you can adjust crop nutrition for maximum ROI potential.
+Contact your retailer if you’re interested in using the NutriSolutions app for your in-season management.

 Nutrient Deficiencies in Corn and Soybeans